ujjw1l/English-Dictionary/README.md

 # English-Dictionary
 A pandas project whicht processes a dictionary dataset, cleans it, and provides a command-line interface for looking up word definitions.
+The dataset is in form of (.csv) file.
+The python file is present in two formats (.py) and (.ipynb) Users can open the project in their Jupyter Notebook using the (.ipynb) file.

 Here's a step-by-step breakdown of what the project does: